claudiodegio/dbsync/README.md

 There is not solution to sync SqLite database between device without the of custom server application or use of paid online cloud service.
-My solution it's base a json file on GDrive cloud account of user with no server involved, so all base are private to user e non saved on server.
+My solution it's base a json file on GDrive cloud account of user with no server involved, so all data are private to user e non saved on server.

 ## How work